Curriculum

 Pediatric Emergency Medicine Fellowship

-The University of Florida Pediatric Emergency Medicine Fellowship Program in Jacksonville offers training to both emergency medicine and pediatric graduates.
-A training period of two years is required for all subspecialty residents.
-Pediatric graduates require three years of fellowship training in order to meet the certification requirements of the American Board of Pediatrics’ sub-board in pediatric emergency medicine.
+The University of Florida Pediatric Emergency Medicine Fellowship Program in Jacksonville offers training to both emergency medicine and pediatric residency graduates.
+A training period of two years is required for graduates from Emergency Medicine residencies.
+Pediatric residency graduates require three years of fellowship training in order to meet the certification requirements of the American Board of Pediatrics.

 Curriculum for Emergency Medicine Diplomates